-Properly implemented, AMP can even replace your responsive site.
+Properly implemented, AMP can even replace your responsive desktop site.
+We’ll look at whether this is a good idea in the article.

 What is AMP?